 3. Head east of Le Port to the Réserve Diving Boards, where you’ll find a public beach perfect for lounging in the sand or taking a dip in the sea.

-7. Walk to the Place Ile-de-Beaute and enjoy awesome and iconic views of Nice and the luxurious Old Harbour.
+5. Walk to the Place Ile-de-Beaute and enjoy iconic views of Nice and the luxurious Old Harbour.

 #5 Cimiez – Where to Stay in Nice for Families

-Cimiez is a neighbourhood packed with history.
-An old Roman outpost, Cimiez was favourite vacation destination of Queen Victoria.
+Cimiez is a neighborhood packed with history.
+An old Roman outpost, Cimiez was the favourite holiday destination of Queen Victoria.
 For centuries, many historic aristocrats and noblemen travelled to this area to enjoy peace, quiet, and paradise on the south coast of France.

 Nowadays, Cimiez is just as peaceful and relaxing.
-Characterized by fine villas, elegant streets, and lush and expansive parks, this neighbourhood is an excellent home base for families with children.
+Characterized by fine villas, elegant streets, and lush and expansive parks, this neighborhood is an excellent home base for families with children.

-With fantastic museums and family-friendly attractions, parks, and restaurants, kids of all ages will enjoy wandering throughout and experiencing this neighbourhood.
+With fantastic museums and family-friendly attractions, parks, and restaurants, kids of all ages will enjoy exploring this neighborhood.

 NH Nice

-NH Nice is a luxurious and modern four-star hotel – and our top choice for where to stay in Cimiez.
-It has a number of health and wellness features, including an outdoor pool, sauna, rooftop terrace, and a gym.
+NH Nice is a luxurious and modern four-star hotel – and my top choice for where to stay in Cimiez.
+It has a number of health and wellness features, including an outdoor swimming pool, sauna, rooftop terrace, and a gym.

-Each room has comfortable beds, free wifi, a range of amenities to ensure a wonderful stay.
+Each room has comfortable beds, free wifi and a range of amenities to ensure a wonderful stay.

 Things to See and Do in Cimiez